FmC00/apachesmixsass-teambit/README.md

 # apachesmixsass-teambit
-<h1> This is a clone of the TeamBit Homepage using SASS techonology </h1>
+<h1> This is a clone of the TeamBit Homepage using SASS technology </h1>

 ![](screenshot_1.png)